spyder-ide/spyder-notebook/README.md

 # spyder-notebook
-WIP of juoyter notebook integration with Spyder as a plugin
+WIP of jupyter notebook integration with Spyder as a plugin.